Medically reviewed by Mr Hyder Ridha, Consultant Plastic, Reconstructive & Aesthetic Surgeon

 - Enhanced comfort and self-confidence

-Like any surgical procedure, breast reduction carries certain risks.
+Like any surgical procedure, a breast reduction carries certain risks.
 It’s important to be aware of these potential complications:

 - Bleeding